-- Infrastructure, community assets and assets under construction depreciated historical cost. - All other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Infrastructure, community assets and assets under construction depreciated historical cost. - Surplus Assets Fair value estimated at highest and best use from market participants perspective. - All other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).